zoekirsh/rails-form_for-on-edit-readme/README.md

 }
 ```

 Notice how the `title` and `description` attributes are now nested within the `post` hash?
 That's why we needed to add the `require` method.
 But Rails wants us to be conscious of which attributes we allow to be updated in our database, so we must also `permit` the `title` and `description` in the nested hash.
-Using strong parameters like this will allow ActiveRecord to use Mass Assignment without trouble.
+Using strong parameters like this will allow ActiveRecord to use mass assignment without trouble.

 If you go back to the `edit` page and submit the form, the record will be updated in the database successfully.